MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 Use any of the Microsoft Edge policies listed in the following table to enhance the kiosk experience for the Microsoft Edge kiosk mode type you configure.
 To learn more about these policies, see [Microsoft Edge – Browser policy reference](https://docs.microsoft.com/deployedge/microsoft-edge-policies).

+> [!NOTE]
+> Policy configuration isn't limited to the policies listed in the following table, however additional policies should be tested to ensure that kiosk mode functionality isn't negatively affected.

 |Group policy|Digital\Interactive signage|Public browsing single-app|
 |--|--|--|
 |[Printing](https://docs.microsoft.com/deployedge/microsoft-edge-policies#printing-policies) | Y|Y |